zdravkov/kendo-docs/api/wrappers/jsp/grid/column-commanditem.md

 ### className `String`

-The CSS class of the command.
+The CSS class applied to the command button.

 #### Example
     <kendo:grid-column-commandItem className="className">